Feature (computer vision): Averageability

 In addition to having certainty measures included in the representation, the representation of the corresponding feature values may itself be suitable for an averaging operation or not.
 Most feature representations can be averaged in practice, but only in certain cases can the resulting descriptor be given a correct interpretation in terms of a feature value.
 Such representations are referred to as averageable.

 For example, if the orientation of an edge is represented in terms of an angle, this representation must have a discontinuity where the angle wraps from its maximal value to its minimal value.
-Consequently, it can happen that two similar orientations are represented by angles which have a mean that does not lie close to either of the original angles and, hence, this representation is not averageable.
+Consequently, it can happen that two similar orientations are represented by angles that have a mean that does not lie close to either of the original angles and, hence, this representation is not averageable.
 There are other representations of edge orientation, such as the structure tensor, which are averageable.

 Another example relates to motion, where in some cases only the normal velocity relative to some edge can be extracted.
 If two such features have been extracted and they can be assumed to refer to same true velocity, this velocity is not given as the average of the normal velocity vectors.
 Hence, normal velocity vectors are not averageable.
 Instead, there are other representations of motions, using matrices or tensors, that give the true velocity in terms of an average operation of the normal velocity descriptors.